WeatherWool Fabric Batches

 - Batch 7 ...
 Purchased in April 2020.
 This fiber was caught in Hurricane Ida and we had to re-clean it, which required mixing with Batch 8.
 We got that all straightened out, except that the fiber for Batch 7 and 8 were mixed.
 Other than that, Batch 7 is proceeding as planned all along

 - Batch 6 ...
 Purchased October 2019.
 Has been made into MidWeight Drab and MidWeight Lynx Pattern Fabric, and much of the Fabric has been made into Anoraks.
-We will also be making CPO Shirts and Hooded Jackets in the 2nd quarter of 2022.
+We also made CPO Shirts and Hooded Jackets in the 2nd quarter of 2022.
+As of late 2023, we are using the last of Batch 6 for some more CPOs

 - Batch 5 ...
 Purchased April 2018 and Fabric completed in early 2021.
 All Batch 5 fiber has been made into garments.
 Mostly Anoraks and All-Around Jackets.